-Pregnant women are protected by federal and state law from harassment and discrimination in the workplace.
+Pregnant women are protected from discrimination in the workplace.
 An employer cannot fire or fail to hire a woman because she is pregnant.
-Pregnancy discrimination includes an employer taking action against an employee because of assumptions about what pregnant women typically do, or should do.
+Pregnancy discrimination also includes an employer taking action against an employee because of assumptions about what pregnant women typically do, or should do.

 Employers with at least 50 employees within 75 miles are required under the FMLA to provide up to twelve weeks of unpaid leave for pregnancy and for the birth of a child, once the employee has been employed for at least one year and has worked 1250 hours in the previous year.
 Male employees are also entitled to paternity leave if they are covered by the FMLA.